WE STUDY DANGEROUS SPEECH AND WAYS TO COUNTERACT IT.

 Inflammatory public speech rises steadily before outbreaks of mass violence, suggesting that it is a precursor of, or even a prerequisite for violence.
 In many cases, a few influential figures turn their own people against another group, using speech that has a special capacity to inspire violence: Dangerous Speech.
 Found in myriad languages, cultures, and religions, Dangerous Speech is uncannily similar across them.
 For example, it often refers to people as insects, vermin, aliens, threats, or pollution.

-Violence may be prevented by diminishing such speech, or by making it less compelling to its audiences - without harming freedom of expression.
+Violence may be prevented by diminishing such speech, or by making it less compelling to its audiences – which is a much better option since it’s essential to protect freedom of expression.
 The Dangerous Speech Project works to find the best ways to do this.